When the Body Keeps the Score on Overcontrol

 What This Means for Recovery.

 Understanding the overcontrol-pain connection is not about adding blame to an already heavy situation.
-It is a reframe.
-Chronic pain stops being a mystery or a personal failure and becomes something that makes complete sense given how your nervous system is wired and what you have learned to do to survive.
+Quite the opposite.
+It shifts chronic pain from being a mystery or a personal failing into something that makes complete sense given how your nervous system is wired and what you have learned to do to survive.

 It also opens a door.
 If chronic pain is a learned pattern in the brain, the brain can learn something different.

-Approaches like Pain Reprocessing Therapy work by helping you approach pain with curiosity rather than fear, gradually teaching the nervous system that the sensation is not dangerous, addressing the suppressed emotional experiences that may be fueling the signal, and reducing the hypervigilance that keeps the alarm stuck in the on position.
+In our practice we utilize Pain Reprocessing Therapy to help you approach pain with curiosity rather than fear, gradually teaching the nervous system that the sensation is not dangerous, addressing the suppressed emotional experiences that may be fueling the signal, and reducing the hypervigilance that keeps the alarm stuck in the on position.
+What people tend to notice however, is that once they learn to break the fear pain cycle with one symptom, other symptoms often appear.

-This connects directly to the work we do with clients at The Wise Mind Group.
-When we help someone express emotions more freely, reduce self-criticism, and build flexibility in how they respond to their inner experience, we are working on the same underlying patterns that Gordon's research identifies as central to chronic pain.
+When we help someone express emotions more freely, reduce self-criticism, and build flexibility in how they respond to their inner experience, we are working on the same underlying nervous system patterns that Alan's research identifies as central to chronic pain.
+Pain Reprocessing Therapy targets the nervous system’s response to pain, while RO DBT helps target the behaviors that keep the nervous system locked in the heightened threat state that often leads to one pain symptom after another.
+We help you get to the root cause.

 Your pain is real.
 Your nervous system is not broken.
 It is doing exactly what it learned to do to keep you safe.
 And what was learned can be unlearned.
 The brain's capacity for change, its neuroplasticity, means that recovery is genuinely possible, often without further medical intervention.